Interactive Advertising Bureau

-The Interactive Advertising Bureau (IAB) is an American advertising business organization that develops industry standards, conducts research, and provides legal support for the online advertising industry.
-The organization represents many of the most prominent media outlets globally, but mostly in the United States, Canada and Europe.
+The Interactive Advertising Bureau (IAB) is an American advertising trade association and lobbying group that advocates for the interests of the online advertising industry.
+The organization develops industry standards, conducts research, and provides legal support for its members, which include many of the most prominent media and tech companies globally, primarily in the United States, Canada, and Europe.

+The IAB actively lobbies against stringent online privacy legislation, arguing that strict regulations harm the digital economy.
+The organization has faced significant criticism from privacy advocates for drafting self-regulatory frameworks—such as the Transparency and Consent Framework in Europe—which critics argue were designed to legitimize and enable widespread user tracking rather than protect consumer privacy.

 Structure

 The IAB Global Network is made up of 42 international licensee organizations around the world.
 IAB Europe is a coalition of 27 national IABs across Europe, and over 500 companies.
 The IAB publishes Mediascope Europe annually, a media consumption study based on over 50,000 consumer interviews.

 The IAB's organizational model includes four areas: IAB (New Membership Criteria), IAB Education Foundation, IAB Technology Lab and Trustworthy Accountability Group.
 The Trustworthy Accountability Group is industry-owned whereas the rest are owned by IAB.
 Display ads are subject to standards established by the IAB.